All Episodes

 Yeah, he chasing a minor.

-and tried to grab a gun with he threw like a bag at him like oh yeah that'll work useless man he thought I don't think I would Even if I hated somebody, I don't think I would chase them if they were carrying an AR and I wasn't carrying anything.
+I don't think I would, even if I hated somebody, I don't think I would chase them if they were carrying an AR and I wasn't carrying anything.

-Like, I had a surprise with a rifle.
+Well, I had a diversity with a rifle.

 He's like, I'm not until I feel threatened.

-But as soon as you get within, as soon as you actually touch me or my gun, I am gonna shoot you.
+But as soon as you get within, as soon as you actually touch me or my gun, I am going to shoot you.

 And he did in the nuts, which is precision aim.